RedstoneMedia/SussyLauncher/README.md

 Everyone is welcome to contribute to this.
 (Why would you want to though ?)

 # Build
-If you want to build this yourself, you will need to [install](https://www.rust-lang.org/tools/install) the programming language 🚀.
+If you want to build this yourself, you will need to [install](https://www.rust-lang.org/tools/install) the Rust programming language 🚀.
-This includes the Rusts 🚀 package manager cargo 🚀, which is superior to any other package manager.
+This includes the Rust's 🚀 package manager cargo 🚀, which is superior to any other package manager.

 Then you need to install the tauri cli like this:
 `cargo install tauri-cli --version ^1.0.0-beta`